zchking/docs/pages/katalon-studio/tutorials/common_validation_statements_katalon_studio.md

 **Validation with Captured Objects**

-All Katalon Studio built-in keywords used for validating will have a prefix “Verify…”.
+All Katalon Studio built-in keywords used for validating will have a prefix "Verify…".
 For example, in order to check whether a certain control presents on the page, Katalon uses **[Verify Element Present](https://docs.katalon.com/display/KD/%5BWebUI%5D+Verify+Element+Present)** keyword.

 On the test case editor, you can add a validation keyword to validate a captured object.
 Follow these steps to add a validation point to your Katalon Test case: